RavenGrappling/RavenGrappling.github.io/advanced.md

     Program Goals
   </h3>
   <ul>
-    <li>Enable students to reach high-level proficiency in the art</li>
+    <li>Enable students to reach high-level proficiency in the martial art</li>
     <li>Exploration of advanced techniques and concepts</li>
     <li>Learning about positional strategies and their associated tactics</li>
-    <li>Incorporation of complimentary techniques from other grappling arts</li>
+    <li>Incorporation of complimentary techniques from other grappling martial arts</li>
   </ul>

   <h3>